OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

     name: opencti-docker_default
 ```

+<a id="connector-token-section"></a>
 ## Connector token

 ### Create the user

-As mentionned previously, it is strongly recommended to run each connector with its own user. **The `Internal Export File` connectors should be launched with a user that belongs to a group which has an “Administrator” role (with bypass all capabilities enabled).**
+As mentioned previously, it is strongly recommended to run each connector with its own user. **The `Internal Export File` connectors should be launched with a user that belongs to a group which has an “Administrator” role (with bypass all capabilities enabled).**

-By default in platform, a group named "Connectors" already exists.
+By default, in platform, a group named "Connectors" already exists.
 So just create a new user with the name `[C] Name of the connector` in Settings > Security > Users.

 ![Create user](assets/create-user.png)